VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Preliminaries

-As our AI-native receiver, we choose a widely used fully convolutional 5G receiver with 672k parameters called DeepRx~\cite{deeprx}.
-DeepRx interprets frequency domain I/Q samples of 5G subframes to their corresponding softbits (a.k.a., log likelyhood ratios (LLRs)) as outputs.
-The softbits represent output of the modulation symbol demapper in a traditional receiver, which are fed into the error correction block.
-As shown in Fig.~\ref{fig:deeprx}, the inputs of DeepRx are 3 components: (i) the frequency domain received 5G subframe: that includes received data and pilots in the proper indices, where real and imaginary components are separated in the last dimension.
-The subframe has dimensions (14, 72, 2) that represent time, frequency, and real/imaginary parts, respectively. (ii) raw estimated channel coefficients: that occupy pilot indices in a matrix of zeros with size (14, 72, 2) where real and imaginary components come in the last dimension. (iii) transmitter-side pilot symbols: that occupy the pilot indices in a matrix of zeros with size (14, 72, 2) similar to the raw estimated channel matrix.
-These three matrices are concatenated in the last dimension to create an input with dimensions (14, 72, 6) for DeepRx.
-The output of DeepRx is a vector of 8 LLR values for each I/Q sample, that add up to $14\times72\times8=8064$ LLR values.
-This output size is designed to accommodate to the highest modulation scheme of 256QAM.
-However, a portion of the LLRs are invalid for lower modulation schemes and need to be filtered out for BER calculations.
-Specifically, the LLRs that fall in pilot indices and the most significant bits in LLRs that represent a higher modulation scheme than that of DeepRx input are invalid LLRs and must be filtered out.
-The DeepRx pipeline that we use in this paper is implemented in python using \texttt{Tensorflow-Keras} library.
-More details about DeepRx NN architecture can be found in~\cite{deeprx}.
-We note that as the error correction block is not part of the DeepRx NN in~\cite{deeprx}, we also do not include this block in the implementation of either DeepRx or TradRx.
-Therefore, without losing generality of our proposed method, all the BER results reported in the rest of this paper are reported for \emph{unencoded} bits.
+\textbf{The 5G AI-native Receiver: DeepRx.} As our AI-native receiver, we adopt a widely used fully convolutional 5G receiver with 672k parameters called DeepRx~\cite{deeprx}.
+DeepRx interprets frequency domain I/Q samples in 5G subframes to their corresponding softbits (a.k.a., log likelyhood ratios (LLRs)).
+The input of DeepRx is a (14, 72, 6) tensor that contains real and imaginary parts of the frequency domain received 5G subframes, raw estimated channel coefficients, and transmitter-side pilot symbols, stacked together in the last dimension.
+More details about DeepRx architecture can be found in~\cite{deeprx}.
+We note that as the error correction block is not part of the DeepRx NN in~\cite{deeprx}, we do not include this block in the implementation of either DeepRx or TradRx.
+Therefore, without losing generality of our proposed method, all the BER results reported in the rest of this paper are reported for \emph{uncoded} bits.